ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ### Define the Docker files for each component

-For each deployment, we want to run our applications using a Docker container.
-In each application folder, we can find a Dockerfile.
-This file installs the application dependencies, copy the files and runs the specific command to load the application.
+To facilitate each deployment, we aim to run our applications within a Docker container.
+In each application folder, you'll find a Dockerfile.
+This file installs the application dependencies, copies the necessary files, and runs the specific command to load the application.

-> 👉 We should note that in these files, we are using the `VOLUME` command to enables us to map a VM hosting folder to an image folder.
-The goal here is to share a common configuration file for the containers.
+> 👉 Noteworthy is the use of the `VOLUME` command in these files, enabling us to map a VM hosting folder to an image folder.
+The objective is to share a common configuration file for the containers.

 - Kafka Producer Docker file